The Belgian Pride 2021 dedicated to mental and physical health

 With the baseline ‘WeCare’, this year Belgian Pride is drawing attention to the mental and physical health of LGBTI+ people.

-Difficult and complex relationship LGBT+ persons with the medical world
+Difficult and complex relationship LGBTI+ persons with the medical world

 LGBTI+ persons often have a difficult and complex relationship with the medical world.
 We have noted many positive evolutions in recent years, but we still see many challenges: “intersex people still receive unnecessary medical interventions, which can lead to severe traumas and physical consequences.
 LGBTI+ seniors fall into loneliness and transgender people do not always receive the right medical care”.